Whowong/CHH/GitLab/README.md

 ## 2. Centralize code with GitLab Repos

+Overview: Here we plan to walk through checking out and checkin in your code with GitLab.
+If you have experience with Github this should feel very familiar as they behave very similarily.

 2.1	Go to your project, on the left hand side, select “Repository”

 2.2	Select the “Clone” button on the top right and choose your preference for cloning the repository.
 We will continue here by copying the https url.